bagder/http2-explained/en/part1.md

 ### Version 1.13

 - Converted the master version of this document to Markdown syntax
-- 13: mention more resources, updated links and descriptions
+- 13: Mention more resources, updated links and descriptions
 - 12: Updated the QUIC description with reference to draft
-- 8.5: refreshed with current numbers
+- 8.5: Refreshed with current numbers
-- 3.4: the average is now 40 TCP connections
+- 3.4: The average is now 40 TCP connections
 - 6.4: Updated to reflect what the spec says

 ### Version 1.12

 - 1.1: HTTP/2 is now in an official RFC
-- 6.5.1: link to the HPACK RFC
+- 6.5.1: Link to the HPACK RFC
-- 9.1: mention the Firefox 36+ config switch for http2
+- 9.1: Mention the Firefox 36+ config switch for http2
 - 12.1: Added section about QUIC

 ### Version 1.11

 - Lots of language improvements mostly pointed out by friendly contributors
-- 8.3.1: mention nginx and Apache httpd specific acitivities
+- 8.3.1: Mention nginx and Apache httpd specific acitivities

 ### Version 1.10

-- 1: the protocol has been “okayed”
+- 1: The protocol has been “okayed”
-- 4.1: refreshed the wording since 2014 is last year
+- 4.1: Refreshed the wording since 2014 is last year
-- front: added image and call it “http2 explained” there, fixed link
+- Front: Added image and call it “http2 explained” there, fixed link
-- 1.4: added document history section
+- 1.4: Added document history section
-- many spelling and grammar mistakes corrected
+- Many spelling and grammar mistakes corrected
-- 14: added thanks to bug reporters
+- 14: Added thanks to bug reporters
-- 2.4: (better) labels for the HTTP growth graph
+- 2.4: Better labels for the HTTP growth graph
-- 6.3: corrected the wagon order in the multiplexed train
+- 6.3: Corrected the wagon order in the multiplexed train
 - 6.5.1: HPACK draft-12

 ### Version 1.9